w3c/wai-bcase/index.md

     adopted as a great convenience by millions of others
 -   artificial intelligence advances are based on research originally done to provide visual context to blind users
--   driverless cars, so promising for the independence of blind people, are projected to also help solve traffic fatalities and congestion
 -   machine learning, initially developed for auto-captioning for the deaf, is now being turned to broader applications